-Weddings were held on a good number of weekends and were family affairs for us all because the mums and sisters would come out of 2, 4, 6 and 8 Oxgangs Avenue stairs to watch and enjoy the proceedings; they particularly liked to discuss the bride's dress.
+Weddings were held on a good number of weekends and were family affairs for all of us because the mums and sisters would come out of 2, 4, 6 and 8 Oxgangs Avenue stairs to watch and enjoy the proceedings; they particularly liked to discuss the brides' dresses.

-Then the car window slowly winds down and the groom's hand emerges to the excitement of perhaps twenty kids waiting - as the car goes by the half crowns, florins and shillings flew followed by an almighty scrum - pennies and more from heaven!
+Then the car window slowly winds down and the groom's hand emerges to the excitement of perhaps twenty kids waiting - as the car goes by the half crowns, florins and shillings flew out followed by an almighty scrum - pennies and more from heaven!

 When the average pocket money might be around two shillings this was big money.
 I always felt the greatest largesse was shown by the fathers of the bride and groom, but we could be surprised at the amounts that came from the lesser cars too.

-in Colinton and then moved to the existing hall in 1951.
+The congregation first met in a cottage in Colinton and then moved to the existing hall in 1951.

-In 1966 a striking, state of the art Modernist building was opened; and yet less than half a century later the church knocked down only a few years after the start of the 21st century.
-The coming
+In 1966 a striking, state of the art Modernist building was opened; and yet less than half a century later the church was knocked down only a few years after the start of the 21st century.

-Christianity and lends some weight to recording these vignettes before they disappear from life at The Stair.
+The coming and going of a church within a few generations says something about Christianity and lends some weight to recording these vignettes before they disappear from life at The Stair.

 ps Look out for the lovely Philip Larkin poem, The Whitsun Weddings